 Court of Appeal

-- Assisting the solicitor with conduct in both the Admin Court and Court of Appeal in R (Akinsanya) v SSHD [2021] EWHC 1535 (Admin); [2022] EWCA Civ 37 [2022] 2 W.L.R.
-681 concerning the lawfulness of the EU Settlement Scheme for Zambrano carers (as caseworker).
+- R (Akinsanya) v SSHD [2021] EWHC 1535 (Admin) and [2022] EWCA Civ 37 [2022] 2 W.L.R.
+681: concerning the lawfulness of the EU Settlement Scheme for Zambrano carers (assisting the solicitor with conduct as caseworker).

 Upper Tribunal

-- HM v SSWP (BB) [2023] UKUT 15 (AAC): whether the exclusion of cohabiting partners without children from claiming bereavement benefit was in beach of articles 8 and 14 and article 1 of protocol 1 ECHR (as caseworker).
+- HM v SSWP (BB) [2023] UKUT 15 (AAC): whether the exclusion of cohabiting partners without children from claiming bereavement benefit was in breach of articles 8 and 14 and article 1 of protocol 1 ECHR (as caseworker).

 First Tier Tribunal